All Präventa products are developed in collaboration with medical professionals and

 How do micronutrients and macronutrients differ?

-Our body is an amazing miracle of nature.
-It works nonstop to convert food into energy, repair cells, and maintain vital functions.
-Whether we are active or resting, this process adapts to different needs.
-Whether active or resting, each necessary process is adapted to the respective situation.
-Normally, the body metabolizes efficiently and tirelessly.
-To function smoothly, however, it requires various substances that must be supplied to it on a regular basis.
-Chemical transformations are referred to as metabolism.
-All components of food are broken down, broken down, or converted.
+Our body is an amazing marvel of nature.
+It works tirelessly to convert food into energy, repair cells, and maintain vital functions.
+Whether we are active or resting, this process adapts to our different needs.
+Activity or rest, every necessary process is adjusted to the specific situation.
+Normally, the body metabolizes efficiently and continuously.
+However, to function smoothly, it requires various substances that must be supplied regularly.
+Metabolism refers to these chemical transformations.
+All components of food are broken down, converted, or transformed.

-Our food is broken down into tiny particles in the body, which are then transported via the bloodstream to every cell in the body.
-There, these substances are reassembled and serve as building blocks, allowing the body to release energy.
-Macronutrients and micronutrients are distinguished depending on the required amount.
+Our food is broken down in the body into tiny particles, which are then transported via the bloodstream to every cell.
+There, these substances are reassembled and serve as building blocks, enabling the body to release energy.
+A distinction is made between macronutrients and micronutrients, depending on the amount required.

 What are macronutrients?

-Macronutrients must be supplied to the body from outside.
+Macronutrients must be supplied to the body from external sources.
 They provide the body with the energy it needs for all metabolic processes.
-Macronutrients are the basic building blocks of our food.
-They are used, among other things, to form important micronutrients.
-The body cannot produce these itself, or only in insufficient quantities.
+Macronutrients are the building blocks of our food.
+From them, among other things, the important micronutrients are formed, because the body cannot produce these itself, or only in insufficient quantities.

 The most important macronutrients (energy sources) are: